Eximius-Design/Face_Recognition/README.md

-# Face Recognition for videos
+# Face Recognition for videos and still images
 This repository is an inferencing implementation of FaceNet(Inception-ResNet) which also uses MTCNN for detection on still images as well as Videos.
 FaceNet used here is not from the original paper, it is a modified structure which uses Inception-ResNet as the backbone network and softmax as the loss.